Reaction cleaving and complex-balanced distributions for chemical reaction networks with general kinetics: Cleaving SRNs with weakly reversible digraphs

 \section{Cleaving SRNs with weakly reversible digraphs}

-In this section, we develop an iterative procedure to show that there exists a dynamically equivalent cleaved SRN consisting of all cycles appearing in the original SRN, while preserving the complex balanced property.
+In this section, we develop an iterative procedure to show that there exists a dynamically equivalent cleaved SRN consisting of all cycles appearing in the original SRN, while preserving the complex-balanced property.
 This cleaving procedure enlarges the applicability of Theorem \ref{prop_sdcrt} and is key to the proof of Proposition \ref{prop_cbmcr}.